About the Western Regional Chapter

 Gerald Jerry Boyer Memorial Award

 This award is presented to a member of the Western Regional Chapter of IAATI or a member of one of the WSATI Chapters for outstanding service and unselfish dedication to the organization.
 The recipient can be law enforcement or civilian, active or retired.
 A committee comprised of Western States Auto Theft Investigators Association, Northwest Chapter Executive Board Members will determine the recipient.
-Please forward nominations to Frank Zangar at email@example.com along with a brief background of the nominee, along with a contact telephone number and e-mail address of the nominator.
-Nominations should be sent via e-mail to Frank Zangar at firstname.lastname@example.org.
+Please forward nominations to Frank Zangar via email to email@example.com along with a brief background of the nominee, along with a contact telephone number and e-mail address of the nominator.
+The deadline for submission of nominations is September 1, 2014.
+The 2013 Gerald "Jerry" Boyer Memorial Award will be presented at the 2014 WSATI Training Seminar in South Lake Tahoe.

 For more on the Gerald Jerry Boyer Memorial Award, please go to http://www.wsati.org/boyeraward.html.

-As we get closer to the 2014 WRC-IAATI Annual General Meeting / Elections, we will be asking that anyone who has an interest in joining the 2014-2015 WRC-IAATI Executive Board send a resume to the current Executive Board members email@example.com expressing what position you are seeking.
+Anyone who has an interest in joining the 2017-2018 WRC-IAATI Executive Board, please send a resume to the current Executive Board members firstname.lastname@example.org expressing what position you are seeking.

 The WRC-IAATI Executive Board is currently seeking interested individuals to become WRC-IAATI Directors in their geographical area.
 Please go to http://www.wrciaati.org/officers.asp to see the current vacant Director positions.
 If you have an interest, please contact the Executive Board at email@example.com.
 Our goal is to have all geographical areas in the Western Regional Chapter represented.